Poreč

-The town is almost 2,000 years old, and is set around a harbour protected from the sea by the small island of Sveti Nikola/San Nicola (Saint Nicholas).
+The town is almost 2,000 years old, and is set around a harbour protected from the sea by the small island of Sveti Nikola.
 Its population of approximately 12,000 resides mostly on the outskirts, while the wider Poreč area has a population of approximately 16,600 inhabitants.
 The municipal area covers 142 km2, with the 37 km long shoreline stretching from the Mirna River near Novigrad (Cittanova) to Funtana (Fontane) and Vrsar (Orsera) in the south.

-Ever since the 1970s, the coast of Poreč and neighboring Rovinj (Rovigno) has been the most visited tourist destination in Croatia.
+Names

+Historically, Poreč or Parenzo has been known as Parens or Parentium, Πάρενθος and Parenso.

 History

-Prehistory

-This area has been inhabited since prehistoric times.

 Roman period

 During the 2nd century BC, a Roman castrum was built on a tiny peninsula with approximate dimensions of 400 × 200 m where the town centre is now.
 During the reign of Emperor Augustus in the 1st century BC, it officially became a city and was part of the Roman colony of Colonia Iulia Parentium.

 In the 3rd century the settlement had an organised Christian community with an early-Christian complex of sacral buildings.
 The earliest basilica contained the remains of and was dedicated to Saint Maurus of Parentium and dates back to the second half of the 4th century.
 The floor mosaic from its oratory, originally part of a large Roman house, is still preserved in the garden of the Euphrasian Basilica.